Mortgage Well

 How this calculator works

 Conventional loans typically charge private mortgage insurance (PMI) when your loan-to-value (LTV) is above 80%.
 Many borrowers can request cancellation around 80% LTV based on the original value, and the loan usually auto-terminates PMI around 78% LTV.
-Actual cancellation depends on your servicer, payment history, and applicable law.
+Actual cancellation depends on your servicer, payment history, and applicable law — these numbers are estimates, not a guarantee from your lender.

 When to use this